chainguard-dev/edu-images-demos/c/README.md

 docker run --name example1 example1:latest
 ```

-You should see output in your terminal identical to that of the binary we compiled locally.
+You will see output in your terminal identical to that of the binary we compiled locally.

 If you wish to follow along with the other examples in this demonstration, please check out our complete [Getting Started with the C/C++ Chainguard Images Guide](https://edu.chainguard.dev/chainguard/chainguard-images/getting-started/c/) on the [Chainguard Academy](https://edu.chainguard.dev/)